 If a change is needed to services that are delivered by the same vendor (for example, if a change is needed to the MAPS codes), and approval was not required for the original SA or the new SA, then no additional approval is required.

-If a change is needed to a vendor, contact the Unit Purchasing Specialist to update the vendor on the original SA.
+If the only update that is needed involves changing the vendor and not the good/service description or dates, a replacement SA is not required.
+Contact the Unit Purchasing Specialist to update the vendor on the original SA.

 …